-(i) "Sexual harassment" has the meaning given in the Minnesota Human Rights Act, Minnesota Statutes, section 363A.03, subdivision 43.
-Sexual harassment is a form discrimination based on sex.
+(i) "Sexual harassment" has the meaning given in the Minnesota Human Rights Act,

+Minnesota Statutes, section 363A.03, subdivision 43.
+Sexual harassment is a form of discrimination based on sex.
 One of the elements of sexual harassment is that the behavior is unwelcome.
 Sexual conduct or communications that might be welcome to one person may be unwelcome to another.
-Sexual conduct or communications that might be welcome to one person may be unwelcome to another.
-Sexual conductormunications that might have been welcome between two individuals at one time may become unwelcome at a later time.
+Sexual conduct or communications that might have been welcome between two individuals at one time may become unwelcome at a later time.
 Whether the conduct or communications are unwelcome depends on the circumstances.
 Sexual conduct or communication need not be severe or pervasive to create an intimidating, hostile, or offensive work environment.